bigearth/bitblog/_posts/2018-03-05-utilities-pt-1.md

 date:   2018-03-05
 ---

-`bitbox-cli` recently added 2 new Objects full of utility methods to help you accelerate your $BCH workflow.
+`bitbox-cli` recently added 3 new Objects full of utility methods to help you accelerate your $BCH workflow.
 The <code>BitcoinCash</code> methods convert between satoshis and whole units.

-They also convert legacy addresses to cashaddr and reverse as well as detecting address formats, types and networks.
+The <code>Address</code> methods let you convert legacy addresses to cashaddr and reverse as well as detecting address formats, types and networks.

 The <code>Crypto</code> methods let you create sha256 and ripemd160 hashes as well as generate random bytes.
 Together the <code>BitcoinCash</code> and <code>Crypto</code> utilities let you quickly build out a great $BCH application.